MohsinAejazRahman/GetNextLine/README.md

 `GetNextLine` is 1/3 of the mandatory projects in the 2nd circle of the 42 core curriculum.
 You are required to build a function that reads a line from a file ending with a newline character or EOF from a file descriptor, regardless of how many reads it takes.
 You must handle multiple buffers, static memory, edge cases, and memory management precisely while respecting the behavior of the system `read()` call.

-`get_next_line()` returns one full line of input per call, even when reading from slow streams or fragmented data.
+`get_nodeext_line()` returns one full line of input per call, even when reading from slow streams or fragmented data.
 The bonus supports simultaneous reads from multiple file descriptors.
 This project is an introduction to file I/O, retaining data between executions, and buffer-based data processing.

 > 🔍 Note:
 > This document is not a tutorial and does not walk you through code implementation line by line.
 Instead, it provides a comprehensive overview and the theoretical groundwork for different ways to tackle the project.
 All actual implementation logic should be written and understood by you.
 The .c files in my srcs/ directory will contain documentation specific to the functions used in my solution (which is implemented using a queue-based approach for line assembly and buffer management).